phreborn/vbfcp_xmlAnaWSBuilder/README.md

 ```
 source setup_lxplus.sh
 ```
 every time before using the software.
-The most important things this script takes care of are

-* Set up ROOT
-* Attach "lib" folder to ${LD_LIBRARY_PATH} (IMPORTANT if you are using any custom class not in vanila ROOT -- otherwise when you open the workspace it will crash)
-* Attach "exe" folder to ${PATH} (allow you to use XMLReader command everywhere)
+For more details on how to use the software, please checkout https://twiki.cern.ch/twiki/bin/view/AtlasProtected/XmlAnaWSBuilder

+## A note on setup script
+The `setup_lxplus.sh` provided in the repository and discussed above is **an example**.
+It will be maintained up-to-date on a best effort basis, but users are recommended to prepare their own setup script following this example (when using an environment different than `lxplus` this is actually mandatory).

+A different ROOT version can be used as long as it is above 6.18 (please report an issue in case a newer version leads to problems).
+Cmake version can also be adjusted.
-If you are on a different machine/cluster, please prepare a similar setup script by yourself if needed.
-Essentially you only need to replace the following two lines in the script
+Essentially you only need to modify the following two lines in the script
 ```
 source /cvmfs/sft.cern.ch/lcg/releases/LCG_96b/CMake/3.14.3/x86_64-centos7-gcc8-opt/CMake-env.sh
 source /cvmfs/sft.cern.ch/lcg/releases/LCG_96b/ROOT/6.18.04/x86_64-centos7-gcc8-opt/ROOT-env.sh
 ```
-with appropriate ones that works in your case (if ROOT and cmake are already automatically set up these lines can be simply removed).
+If ROOT and cmake are already automatically set up, these lines can be simply removed.

-For how to use the software, please checkout https://twiki.cern.ch/twiki/bin/view/AtlasProtected/XmlAnaWSBuilder
+The rest of the script is taking care of the following
+* Attach `lib` folder to ${LD_LIBRARY_PATH} (IMPORTANT if you are using any custom class not in vanila ROOT -- otherwise when you open the workspace it will crash)
+* Attach `bin` folder to ${PATH} (allow you to use XMLReader command everywhere)